Identifying Hazards and Communicating Risks

 - Words can be ambiguous and their meaning can vary: terms such as high or low risk are unclear.
 Clinicians should make certain that their patients understand the precise meaning of the possible outcome and the course of action suggested.

-- The definition of the risk may lack specificity.
-The risk should always include a time frame.
+- However, if numbers are used instead of words, be aware of potential misunderstandings.
+Expressing a risk should always include a time frame.
 A 10% chance of death from a lung cancer over a lifetime is not the same as a 10% chance in the next five years.
 A 20% chance of loss of function could be interpreted as a 20% reduction in function, or that 20% of people will have complete loss of function, or that 20% of people will have some loss of function.

 Framing the message

-Emphasis on gain versus emphasis on loss
+Emphasis on gain versus loss

 The default option